Edel Quinn(1907–1944)

 Edel Mary Quinn, Legion of Mary missionary

-The senior medical opinion was that the African mission would kill her within months.
-The senior Frank Duff and senior Legion Concilium debated the assignment at three successive meetings across November and December 1936; she accepted the mission against the medical opinion on the written submission that she would rather work for the Legion in Africa for whatever months she had than rest in Dublin for years.
-She sailed from Marseille on the Mombasa packet *Llandovery Castle* on 24 October 1936 at twenty-nine and reached Mombasa on 23 November.
-The eight years that followed were the African missionary period of her life.
-She travelled by senior train, senior lorry, senior bicycle, senior small boat and (when no other transport was available) senior foot through the Belgian Congo, French Equatorial Africa, Tanganyika, Kenya, Uganda, Mauritius, Nyasaland and Northern Rhodesia, founded over six hundred local Legion *praesidia* across the African Catholic-mission territories, and ran the ongoing senior correspondence with the Frank Duff Dublin Concilium across the period as the detailed organisational record of the Legion's first African continent-wide presence.
+The medical opinion was that the African mission would kill her within months.
+She accepted it against that opinion, on the written submission that she would rather work for the Legion in Africa for whatever months she had than rest in Dublin for years.
+She sailed from Marseille in October 1936 and spent the next eight years travelling by train, lorry, bicycle, boat and on foot through the Belgian Congo, Tanganyika, Kenya, Uganda, Nyasaland, Northern Rhodesia and Mauritius, founding over six hundred local Legion praesidia and keeping the detailed organisational correspondence that is the record of the Legion's first continent-wide African presence.

-The senior TB returned at scale in early 1944 after eight years of suppressed-but-not-cured disease.
-She was admitted to the Mater Misericordiae Sanatorium at Nairobi on 1 May 1944 and died at the sanatorium on 12 May 1944, thirty-six years old.
-The small Nairobi Roman Catholic Bishop John McCarthy concelebrated the funeral Mass at the St Family's Cathedral, Nairobi on 14 May 1944; she is buried at the Missionary Plot of the Nairobi Catholic Cemetery on Langata Road.
-The senior post-1944 cause for her canonisation was opened by the Dublin Archdiocese in 1956; she was declared *Venerable* by Pope John Paul II on 15 December 1994; the cause has continued through the Roman Congregation for the Causes of Saints to the present day.
-The senior Frank Duff Legion-of-Mary biography of her, *Edel Quinn: A Heroine of the Apostolate* (1953), is the foundational devotional text of the modern Legion of Mary movement.
-The Quinn name in the Irish-side catalogue is the patronymic of *Ó Cuinn* (descendant of Conn, the chief or head), the foundational east-Munster-and-south-Ulster surname of the medieval Cinéal Eóghain; she carried it from a Castlemagner bank cashier's family into the foundation senior African missionary period of the modern Irish-Catholic lay apostolate.
+She died at a Nairobi sanatorium on 12 May 1944, thirty-six years old, and is buried in the Missionary Plot of the Nairobi Catholic Cemetery.
+The cause for her canonisation was opened by the Dublin Archdiocese in 1956 and she was declared Venerable by Pope John Paul II on 15 December 1994; Frank Duff's biography Edel Quinn: A Heroine of the Apostolate (1953) is a foundational devotional text of the modern Legion of Mary.
+The Quinn name, the east-Munster patronymic Ó Cuinn, she carried from a Castlemagner bank cashier's family into the founding African missionary period of the modern Irish-Catholic lay apostolate.

 Achievements